fraguada/svsc_exhibition_docs/README.md

 ### hardware and operating system

 I chose a Mac Mini M1 with macos 14.x for the installation.
 This means that the guide I posted above is already a bit out of date, since it was written in 2012.
-Features have ben dropped, moved, or obscured in the macos ui.
+Features have been dropped, moved, or obscured in the macos ui.
 The guide was still very very helpful to know the important settings to tweak, and when I could not find them, I would verify their removal or find where they were.
 If the feature was removed, I found a workaround.

 I followed the ["Prepare the Computer"](https://github.com/laserpilot/Installation_Up_4evr?tab=readme-ov-file#prepare-the-computer) section as closely as possible to ensure that any notifications were suppressed